 hike.
 Some of the district’s trails

-require permits, and only allow a certain number of hikers at a time.
+require permits which can vary in activity and cost, and only allow a certain number of hikers at a time.
 Research

 the area your pup wants to hike so you can be as prepared as possible.
 Begin your hike with plenty of water for both